mvsde/flag.is/README.md

 # Pride Flags

-A website to filter pride flags based on colors and patterns.
+A website to filter pride flags based on colors and patterns, available at [flag.is](https://flag.is).

-Most pride flags are sourced from Wikipedia.

 ## Stack